The main tag of Forex News Today Articles.

 Euro Price Last 7 Days

 The table below shows the percentage change of Euro (EUR) against listed major currencies last 7 days.
-Euro was the strongest against the Australian Dollar.
+Euro was the weakest against the New Zealand Dollar.

 USD EUR GBP JPY CAD AUD NZD CHF